 Another bliss from Agra.
 The birthplace of Korma is India.
-It’s a curry, made up of a thick sauce of yoghurt, spices, cream & coconuts milk.
+It’s a curry, made up of a thick sauce of yoghurt, spices, cream & coconut milk.
 The chicken or veggies dip into the gravy & cook it well.
-Vegetarian or non-vegetarian, both types of Korma are available in the streets of Agra and some famous restaurants too.
+Vegetarian or non-vegetarian, both types of Korma are available in the streets of Agra and in some famous restaurants too.
 You should not miss this amazing Korma on your visit to Agra.
 Paratha or Rice compliment best with the Korma.

 14. Bel Sharbat

 Bel ka sharbat is commonly available in Agra.
 This is a much-needed drink during the summer season.
 It gives a very soothing & cooling feeling in hot summer.
 The drink energizes you & refreshes you from inside.
 It is a day saver for tourists.
-The sharbat is made from the bel, a sweet fruit of hard covering outside.
+The sharbat is made from the bel, sweet fruit of hard covering outside.
 It is prepared with mashed bael, water & sugar.
-It served with warmth & ice.
+It is served with warmth & ice.

 15. Gulab Sharbat

 These are the best of Agra’s Cuisines on my behalf & experience.
-Share your most favourite ones.
+Share your favourite ones.
 Remember, you shouldn’t miss out on this delicious cuisine on your visit to Agra.